What We Do

 -

 Precept – the PC is financed by a precept set each year.
 The amount appears within, and is collected through, your annual council tax bill from the District Council.
-We are currently supporting a Wells Town Council initiative in trying to get the 5% second homes tax paid direct to parish and town councils rather than into the District and County general budget.
 Audited accounts are published annually.

 -